prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 The program should clear previous results from the sheet before writing new results there.

-### Probabilistic Annual Returns
+### Modeling Annual Returns

+In addition to their savings account, assume the user has an investment portfolio.
+Allow the user to input the current balance of their portfolio, as well as a likely range of annual investment return rates.

-Instead of calculating annual accrued interest on a savings account, alternatively or additionally calculate annual returns for an investment portfolio.
-Incorporate probability into your forecasts.
-Use this [Triangular Distribution Function](/exercises/functions/triangular-distribution.vb) to generate a semi-random rate of return for each year.
+Based on these inputs, use this [Triangular Distribution Function](/exercises/simulated-returns/triangular-distribution.vb) to generate a simulated return rate for each year.
+And include these investment returns in the program's final calculations.

 ### Charts and Graphs